samanalyst/Climate-Analysis-project/README.md

 ### Change in temperature values
 I visualized the change in temperature values ​​in each season between 1750 and 2015.
 There seems to be an obvious uplift.
 ![alt text](img/C3.PNG)
+### Contributing
+We welcome contributions!
+If you have additional project management templates or improvements, feel free to submit a pull request.